hero

 Program Overview

-The MA in Mental Health Counseling program is designed primarily for students who have completed a baccalaureate degree in Psychology or a Master of Arts degree in General Psychology and who wish to obtain the training needed to become an effective counselor.
+The MA in Mental Health Counseling program is designed primarily for students who have completed a baccalaureate degree in Psychology or a Master of Arts degree in General Psychology and who wish to obtain the training needed to become a licensed professional counselor.
 Students in the program study theories of psychotherapy and psychological development, examine ethical issues in counseling, explore the impact of culture on the counseling process, review issues associated with work in various settings (e.g., community clinics, schools, hospitals, etc.), participate in immersive topical coursework in areas such as Substance Abuse and Trauma and Resilience, and learn the foundational skills associated with counseling couples, families, groups, and individuals across the lifespan.

 The program provides an education in a high demand, high growth career area.
 Upon completion, graduates are prepared to work in both private and public settings and with clients representing a variety of socio-cultural backgrounds, age ranges, and clinical issues.